errata-ai/vale/docs/content/index.md

 **Tired of the command line?** Vale now has a [cross-platform desktop application](https://errata.ai/vale-server/) that introduces a number of new features.
 ```

-**Vale** is a free, open-source linter for prose built with speed and extensibility in mind.
+**Vale** is a cross-platform (macOS, Windows, and Linux),command-line linter for prose built with speed and extensibility in mind.

-Unlike most writing aids, Vale's primary purpose isn't to provide its own advice; it's designed to
+Unlike most writing-related software, Vale's primary purpose isn't to provide its own advice; it's designed to
 enforce an existing style guide through its YAML-based [extension system](/vale/styles).

 No matter if you're working with a small in-house standard or a large editorial style guide, Vale